treedmiller/candytown-mfa/README.md

 The latest files are v4.
 Included are handouts (docx and pdf), spreadsheets (solved, unsolved), and overview slides.
 Each group of 4 students needs one set of the group handout, and each student needs the individual handout.
 There is a solved version of the group handout.
+You will also need sufficient building blocks - either colorful Pez candy or lego-type bricks.